Machine-Learning-Tokyo/MLT_Talks/README.md

 # Slides, videos and other resources from MLT Talks.

+- An introduction to transfer learning in NLP and HuggingFace, **Thomas Wolf, Co-Founder and CSO at HuggingFace** (October 2020)
 - Open-source for quantum technologies, **Nathan Shammah, RIKEN** (February 2020)
 - NLP Business Applications, **Cedric Wagrez, Gengo, Lionbridge AI** (February 2020)
 - 'Scikit-project': How open source is empowering open science – and vice versa, **Nathan Shammah, Postdoctoral Researcher, Theoretical Quantum Physics Laboratory, RIKEN** (November 2019)